 You’re finishing up your last-minute sale shopping on your app and are suddenly met with this ugly-looking pop-up, almost like an ad, suggesting you drop what you’re doing to do something else!
 Annoying isn’t it?
 If you agree and do not wish to knowingly or unknowingly put your app users (anymore) through this agonizing experience, read on.

 Generally speaking, in-app messages are good.
-In fact very good for your business because in-app messages resonate with up to 28% of your campaign audience.
-The difficult part however, is figuring out which of your users and when they should see an in-app thus increasing the likelihood of users interacting with it.
-Listed below are a few strategies for building great looking in-apps that drive engagement.
+In fact very good for your business as in-app messages resonate with up to 28% of your campaign audience.
+The difficult part, however, is figuring out which of your users and when they should see an in-app thus increasing the likelihood of users interacting with it.
+Listed below are a few strategies for building great-looking in-app messages that drive engagement.
 Read further to find out if you are doing some or all of them wrong.

-“Context is king” should be the next big marketing head line.
-Whatever the goal you are trying to achieve through in-apps, being contextual helps add value during app usage.
-Keep track of user actions and behaviour to trigger appropriate messages that show at the right time.
+“Context is king” should be the next big marketing headline.
+Whatever the goal you are trying to achieve through in-apps, being contextual help add value during app usage.
+Keep track of user actions and behavior to trigger appropriate messages that show at the right time.
 Take a look at a few examples below: